CartoDB/carto-workshop/02-builder-analysis/exercises/l_line.md

 ### 6. Publish <a name="publish"></a>

 * Click on **`SHARE`**.
-* Set to `LINK` or `PUBLIC`.
+* Set the map's privacy to `LINK` or `PUBLIC`.
 * Click on **`PUBLISH`**.
 * Now you can share the map:
   * Link: https://team.carto.com/u/builder-demo/builder/144826d6-0982-11e7-bdeb-0e233c30368f/embed
   * iframe: `<iframe width="100%" height="520" frameborder="0" src="https://team.carto.com/u/builder-demo/builder/144826d6-0982-11e7-bdeb-0e233c30368f/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>`

-> Remember to update your map everythime you make a change.
-Then refresh your embed or website where the map is hosted to see those changes.
+> Remember to update your map every time you make a change.
+To see those changes refresh your embed, or the web page where your map is hosted.

 <hr>